FOR IMMEDIATE RELEASE

 She holds a Master of Arts in art business with a concentration in contemporary art from Sotheby's Institute of Art at Claremont Graduate University and a Bachelor of Arts in Communications with a focus on public relations and journalism and a minor in art history from Monmouth University.

-Jen Mergel is Vice President, Programs, of Association of Art Museum Curators (AAMC).
+Jen Mergel is an independent curator, previously Vice President, Programs, of Association of Art Museum Curators (AAMC).
 In the past two decades, Mergel has organized more than 50 exhibitions with contemporary art and artists for museum and academic communities and the public realm.
 In 2018, Mergel was The Armory Show Curator of Platform and presented fifteen site-responsive artist commissions and installations under the theme The Contingent; in Boston, she organized the citywide public art exhibition Fog x FLO: Fujiko Nakaya on the Emerald Necklace.
 She is now researching the public works of Nancy Spero.
 From 2010-2017, Mergel served as the Beal Family Senior Curator of Contemporary Art at the Museum of Fine Arts, Boston, where she was also the Interim Chair of the Linde Family Wing for Contemporary Art.
 Her presentations included the touring exhibition Permission to be Global/Prácticas Globales; the U.S. museum debut Lee Mingwei: Sonic Blossom; and Darkness Made Visible: Derek Jarman and Mark Bradford.
 Previously at Boston’s Institute of Contemporary Art from 2005-2010, Mergel organized the touring survey exhibitions Tara Donovan and Charles LeDray: workworkworkworkwork and thematic shows including Acting Out: Social Experiments in Video.
 Prior curatorial projects include those at the Addison Gallery of American Art, Phillips Academy Andover, the Hessel Museum of Art, Bard College, the Tang Teaching Museum and Art Gallery, Skidmore College, and the 2004 Whitney Biennial.
 Mergel graduated summa cum laude in Visual and Environmental Studies from Harvard University, received her M.A. from Bard’s Center for Curatorial Studies, and is a 2017 Fellow of the Center for Curatorial Leadership.
 She is Founding Director of the Curatorial Network Accelerator BOSTON, a co-learning program for curators that fosters citywide partnerships to expand audience and cultural equity.

 Jennifer M. Williams is the Public Programs Manager for the New Orleans Museum of Art.
 She most recently served as the Deputy Director for the Public Experience for Prospect.4.
 She received her B.A. in History with a concentration in Art History from Georgia State University.
 Jennifer has lived in New Orleans for over 10 years after moving from her native Atlanta, GA to serve as an AmeriCorps VISTA coordinating projects with the Tulane University Center for Public Service.
 For 6 years, she served as the Director and Curator of the George and Leah McKenna Museum of African American Art.